-The blue line in the graph above shows how your money grows tax-free if you leave it in the plan for a period of twenty years in this example.
-At that point, when the money is distributed to you, you pay taxes on it so your account balance decreases.
-On the other hand, the red line shows where you start if you remove your money from the plan and do not roll it over into an IRA or another plan.
-Your account balance decreases during that initial year because you will pay taxes and incur a 10 percent penalty for withdrawing the money before age 591⁄2.
-After that, your account grows for the next 20 years but at a lower rate because you are paying taxes on your investment earnings.
+As the graph shows, if your money is left in the plan, it grows tax free until it is distributed, after 20 years in this example.
+At that point, when the money is distributed to you, you pay taxes on it so your account balance decreases (see lower ending point in graph).
+On the other hand, if you remove your money from the plan initially, and do not roll it over into an IRA, then your account balance decreases during that initial year (see lower starting point in graph), as you pay taxes and a 10 percent penalty for withdrawing the money before age 591⁄2.
+After that, your account grows for the next 20 years but at a lower rate of growth, because you are paying taxes on your investment earnings.

-For example, let's say that you have \$10,000 in a retirement plan account or IRA.
-Your money is invested in a mix of stocks and bonds that earns an average return on investment of 7 percent.
-In 20 years, your account will grow, with compounding, to \$38,700.
-If you withdraw this amount after you reach age 591⁄2 (the age at which you can receive money without a 10 percent penalty) and pay 22 percent income tax on that amount, you will keep nearly \$30,200.
+Let's say, for instance, that you have \$10,000 in a retirement plan account or IRA.
+Your money is invested in a mix of stocks and bonds that earns an average return on investment of 6.4 percent.
+In 20 years, your account will grow, with compounding, to \$34,400.
+If you withdraw this amount after you reach age $59\frac{1}{2}$ (the age at which you can receive money without a 10 percent penalty) and pay 25 percent income tax on that amount, you will keep nearly \$25,800.

-However, if you close your retirement plan account before age 591⁄2, your account balance will decrease from \$10,000 to \$6,800 after paying the 10 percent penalty and 22 percent income tax.
+However, if you close your retirement plan account before age 591⁄2, your account balance will decrease from \$10,000 to \$6,500 after paying the 10 percent penalty and 25 percent income tax.
 In addition, your account grows for the next 20 years but at a lower rate of growth, because you are paying taxes on your investment earnings.
-As a result, the value of your account after 20 years will be approximately \$21,700, assuming the same rate of return and tax bracket.
-As shown in the graph, the tax consequences of early withdrawal will cost you 28 percent of your account balance at retirement.
+As a result, the value of your account after 20 years will be approximately \$18,800, assuming the same rate of return and tax bracket.
+As shown in the graph, the tax consequences of early withdrawal will cost you 27 percent of your account balance at retirement.